We are so used to envy remote tourist destinations that we don’t even realize that the place we live in can offer so many interesting possibilities.

-You can reach it easily: You just need to drive along state road 309 (Statale Romea) and follow the directions for Marina Romea.
-You have to turn into the wooden area, following the signs for the teaching centre “Ca’ Vecia”.
+You can easily reach it: you just need to drive along state road 309 (Statale Romea) and follow the directions for Marina Romea.
+You have to turn into the wooden area and follow the signs for the teaching centre “Ca’ Vecia”.

 From there, a path to cover on foot, bike, or horse departs.
 There are so many opportunities.
-You can visit the characteristic church of “Madonna del Pino” (literally “of the Pine Virgin”), cross the bridges over Canal Fossatone, meet horses in the wild and, lastly, reach the lowlands, where herons, coots, and ducks spend their days.
+You can visit the characteristic church of “Madonna del Pino” (literally “of the Virgin of the Pine”), cross the bridges over Canal Fossatone, meet horses in the wild and, lastly, reach the lowlands, where herons, coots, and ducks spend their days.

-If you cross the pine forest, you also reach PIALASSA DELLA BAIONA, a wetland of 1,100 hectares, which, seen from above, almost seems a chessboard made of water mirrors, fishing huts, humps, canals.
+If you cross the pine forest, you also reach Piallassa della Baiona, a wetland of 1,100 hectares, which, seen from above, almost looks like a chessboard made of bodies of water, fishing huts, humps and canals.
 It is a truly unique landscape.